Z0rb14n/Sudoku_Java/README.md

 ## Instructions for running

 There currently isn't a release or a build, so you would have to manually compile it yourself.
-To do that, open up the files in a Java IDE, navigate to sudokujava.ui.Main and run it.
+To do that, open up the files in a Java IDE, navigate to `sudokujava.ui.Main` and run it.
-For a terminal based version (without a GUI or any user input), navigate to sudokujava.algorithm.SudokuJava.Main.
+For a terminal based version (without a GUI or any user input), navigate to `sudokujava.algorithm.SudokuJava.Main`.
 File locations may need to be changed.

 ### Prerequisites